sympa-community/gpldoc/man/Sympa-DatabaseDriver.3.md

     Returns:

     True if the field is an auto-increment field, false otherwise

+- is\_sufficient\_field\_type ( $required, $actual )

+    _Overridable_, _only for SQL driver_.
+    Checks if database field type is sufficient.

+    Parameters:

+    - $required

+        Required field type.

+    - $actual

+        Actual field type.

+    Returns:

+    The true value if actual field type is appropriate AND size is equal to or greater than required size.

+    This method was added on Sympa 6.2.67b.1.

 - set\_autoinc ( { table => $table, field => $field } )